People in London Will Live in These Classic, Anti-Trend Outfits This Season

 Shop the Look:

-This will serve you well during the inevitable cold snap we'll have this spring.
+This will serve you well during the inevitable cold snap we'll have this year.

 6. Leather Jacket + Tube Dress + Mary Janes

 Style Notes: The leather jacket is deeply rooted in British fashion and has been adopted by many people and aesthetics along the way.
 It's a staple amongst the London style set, who wear theirs with everything from leggings to tailoring, skirts to dresses.
-Look for elongated biker shapes for modern appeal and finish with Mary Jane flats for an outfit that screams 2024.
+Look for elongated biker shapes for modern appeal and finish with Mary Jane flats to nail the cool girl aesthetic.

 Shop the Look: